Requirements for the Bachelor's Level Teacher Education Program (TEP)

 - Interview: Satisfactorily complete an interview designed to provide information on whether the applicant's dispositions and interests are consistent with the requirements for successful teaching.
 Candidates are limited to two (2) attempts to successfully complete the TEP interview.

-- Background Clearance: Attain suitability clearance from the Alabama State Department of Education based on your ABI/FBI fingerprints.
+- Background Clearance: Attain suitability clearance from the Alabama State Department of Education based on your ASBI/FBI fingerprints.
 The candidate is responsible for the non-refundable, nontransferable fee.
 A candidate whose suitability determination precludes admission to a State-approved teacher education program has the right to due process procedures.
 More information on Background Clearance

 - Field Experience: All education courses require a variety of field experiences in diverse settings.
 This is an integral preparation component embedded throughout the curriculum.
 These field experience hours should be logged in the format required by each individual instructor.

 - Basic Skills Exam: Attain a passing score on all three (3) parts of the Basic Skills portion of the Alabama Educator Certification Testing Program (AECTP).
 The Basic Skills Assessments consists of tests in reading, writing, and applied mathematics.
 More Information on the Basic Skills Exam

 - Grade Point Average: Attain the following grade point average (GPA) requirements: